KilledByAPixel/LittleJS/README.md

 - [engine.all.js](https://github.com/KilledByAPixel/LittleJS/blob/main/engine/engine.all.js) - The full game engine with debug mode available
 - [engine.all.release.js](https://github.com/KilledByAPixel/LittleJS/blob/main/engine/engine.all.release.js) - The engine optimized for release builds
 - [engine.all.min.js](https://github.com/KilledByAPixel/LittleJS/blob/main/engine/engine.all.min.js) - The engine in release mode and minified

+The hello world example includes a batch file [build.bat](https://github.com/KilledByAPixel/LittleJS/blob/main/build.bat) that compresses everything into a tiny zip file using google closure, uglifyjs, roadroller, and ect.

 ## Games Made With LittleJS